Advancing Surgical VQA with Scene Graph Knowledge: Acknowledgments

 \subsubsection{Dataset Statistics}

-As shown in Tab.~\ref{table:dataset_stats}, SSG-QA dataset contains the more challenging and diverse question-answer pairs.
+As shown in Tab.~\ref{table:dataset_stats}, SSG-VQA dataset contains the more challenging and diverse question-answer pairs.
 Specifically, the average length of question is $38.9$ words compared to $5$ words and $6.5$ words from EndoVis-18-VQA and Cholec80-VQA.
-Also, by using the question engine to automatically generate the question-answer pairs, SSG-QA contains a more diverse and different pattern of question-answer pairs for each surgical scene.
+Also, by using the question engine to automatically generate the question-answer pairs, SSG-VQA contains a more diverse and different pattern of question-answer pairs for each surgical scene.